 Instructions

-- Add the hot water and a teaspoon of matcha powder to a bowl.
+- Add hot water to the bowl.

 Notes

-- Prep Time: 2 minutes
+- Prep Time: 5 minutes

 - Cook Time: 5 minutes